NabishaA/19CS302_Module_11/Ex no_52.md

 ```
 /*
 C program to reverse a string.
-Developed by: Sowjanya A
+Developed by: Nabisha A
-RegisterNumber:  212222060250
+RegisterNumber:  212223060177
 */
 #include <stdio.h>